Gonzalo Peillat: Argentina career

 He was a key member of the Argentine squad which claimed gold medal in the men's field hockey competition during the 2014 South American Games and he was also the top goalscorer of the competition with a tally of 16 goals.
 He was the top goalscorer at the 2014–15 Men's FIH Hockey World League Final with 8 goals.
 He was a crucial member of the Argentine squad which claimed gold medal in the men's field hockey tournament at the 2015 Pan American Games and was also the top goalscorer of the competition with a tally of 14 goals.

 He was named in Argentine field hockey squad for the 2016 Summer Olympics and it marked his second Olympic appearance in Argentina colours.
-He scored a hat-trick in Argentina's epic win over defending Olympic champions Germany during the semi-final of the 2016 Summer Olympic men's field hockey tournament which helped Argentina to qualify for the final of the competition.
-All of his three goals came from the penalty corner in the first half of the match as Argentina defeated favourites Germany 5-2 in the semi-final to set up a grand final with Belgium.
-He also scored a goal in the final of the Olympic hockey tournament and Argentina defeated Belgium 4-2 to clinch the Olympic hockey gold medal for the very first time.
+He scored a hat-trick in Argentina's win over defending Olympic champions Germany during the semi-final of the 2016 Summer Olympic men's field hockey tournament which helped Argentina to qualify for the final of the competition.
+All of his three goals came from the penalty corner in the first half of the match as Argentina defeated favourites Germany 5–2 in the semi-final to set up a grand final with Belgium.
+He also scored a goal in the final of the Olympic hockey tournament and Argentina defeated Belgium 4–2 to clinch the Olympic hockey gold medal for the first time.
 He was adjudged as the top goalscorer during the men's field hockey tournament at 2016 Summer Olympics with 11 goals.
 He was an integral member of the Argentine squad which emerged as runners-up to Australia at the 2016–17 Men's FIH Hockey World League Final and he was the top goalscorer for Argentina during the 2016–17 Men's FIH Hockey World League with three goals.
 He was part of the Argentina squad which won the 2017 Men's Pan American Cup and he was the joint top goalscorer of the competition alongside fellow Argentine player Matías Paredes with seven goals.